CurveDocs/curve-resources/docs/en/risks-security/risks/lending.md

 ### Use of Financial Terms

-Financial terms used in the context of Curve Lending, such as "debt," "lend," "borrow," and similar, are meant for analogy purposes only.
+Financial terms used in the context of Curve Lending, such as “debt,” “lend,” “borrow,” and similar, are meant for analogy purposes only.
 They draw comparisons between the operations of decentralized finance smart contracts and traditional finance activities, emphasizing the automated and deterministic nature of DeFi systems.
 These terms should not be interpreted in their traditional financial context, as DeFi transactions involve distinct mechanisms and risks.
 Users are encouraged to understand the specific meanings within the DeFi framework.

 ---

-*For up-to-date risk disclaimer, click [here](https://hackmd.io/@LlamaRisk/curve_lending_risk).*
+*Disclaimer: The information provided within this context does not constitute financial, legal, or tax advice personalized to your specific circumstances.
+The content presented is for informational purposes only and should not be relied upon as a substitute for professional advice tailored to your individual needs.
+It is recommended that you seek the advice of qualified professionals regarding financial, legal, and tax matters before engaging in any activities on Curve.*